samgutierrez1208/simple-python-applications/README.md

 ## 🚀 What's Inside?

 This repository features a curated selection of beginner-friendly Python projects, designed to help new programmers grasp fundamental concepts through practical examples.
 The projects range from simple number games and calculators to more complex logic-based applications, each showcasing important Python features such as conditionals, loops, functions, and string manipulation.
-Each project is available both as source code and executable .exe files, allowing you to either run them directly or explore the inner workings of the code.
+Each project is available both as source code and executable `.exe` files, allowing you to either run them directly or explore the inner workings of the code.

 ### 🌟 Featured Projects

-1. **Calculator** 🧮
+1. **Calculator** 🫤
    A scientific calculator that performs advanced arithmetic operations like trigonometry, exponentiation, and logarithmic functions, in addition to basic operations (addition, subtraction, multiplication, and division).

 2. **Odd Even Checker** 🔢